-- Teens may mistakenly believe that because DXM is usually found in OTC cough medicines then it must be harmless and is an easy and safe way to get high.
+- Teens may mistakenly believe that because DXM is usually found in OTC cough medicines, it must be harmless and an easy and safe way to get high.
 But it’s not.
-When taken in excessive amounts DXM can cause serious side effects including rapid heartbeat, high blood pressure, memory problems, nausea and vomiting.
+When taken in excessive amounts, DXM can cause serious side effects including rapid heartbeat, high blood pressure, memory problems, nausea and vomiting.

 - More than 100 OTC medicines containing DXM are on the market today.
 These medicines come in the form of liquids, capsules, gelcaps, lozenges, and tablets.
 Common DXM-containing cough medicines include many forms of Coricidin™, Delsym™, Dimetapp™, Mucinex DM™, Robitussin™, Triaminic™, Tylenol Cough & Cold™, Vicks DayQuil™/NyQuil™, Vicks Formula 44™ and more, including store brand and generic versions of these products.

 What are the warning signs of OTC cough medicine?

 - Empty cough medicine boxes/bottles in trash of child’s room or in child’s backpack or school locker;

 - Purchase or use of large amounts of cough medicine when not ill;